Charles-Dsouza3/EmpathixAI/README.md

 A full-stack, RAG-powered medical chatbot with an agentic triage workflow, multimodal (image/document) analysis, evaluated retrieval quality, and multilingual support — built end-to-end with FastAPI, React, LangChain, and LangGraph.

+*Live demo:* <https://empathix-ai.vercel.app/> (only frontend is deployed, backend deployment in progress)

 ---

 ## Table of Contents